datanucleus/datanucleus-api-jpa/README.md

 ## JPA 2.2 Status

-There is a JPA 2.2 Maintenance Release planned.
-The activity on this is virtually non-existent, and its scope is very weak.
+There is a JPA 2.2 Maintenance Release in progress.
+The changes for this are very small.
 DataNucleus has gone ahead and worked on all of the issues that will affect a JPA provider

 [jpa-spec-43](https://github.com/javaee/jpa-spec/issues/43) : Support meta-annotations.
 Provided in javax.persistence-2.2.jar